 Extend Coverage Through the Use of Old Routers As AP

 Even if wireless routers are made to connect and distribute internet connection, they may be used for their WIFI capabilities.
-In other terms, you may use old routers as AP or access point rather than wireless routers.
-If you have small network with a single wireless router, it can double your own wireless coverage and it is free of charge.
+In other terms, you may use old routers as AP or access points rather than wireless routers.
+If you have a small network with a single wireless router, it can double your own wireless coverage, and it is free of charge.

 Make It a Repeater to Take Signal Further

-If there’s another way to use old routers, it’s to extend WIFI footprint.
+Another great way to use old routers is to extend the WIFI footprint.
 You can use it as a repeater.
-Rather than running an Ethernet cable out to an access point, the repeater gets its network connection through listening to airwaves and retransmitting WIFI signals between the current wireless network as well as the users out of the coverage area.
+Rather than running an Ethernet cable out to an access point, the repeater gets its network connection by listening to airwaves and retransmitting WIFI signals between the current wireless network as well as the users out of the coverage area.
 It’s great if you cannot or do not want to run some wires.
-Even if this technique will not let you run cables to extend coverage range, it does need flashing your router with the replacement firmware.
-The main reason behind it is that routers do not come with repeater feature.
+Even if this technique will not let you run cables to extend coverage range, it does need to flash your router with the replacement firmware.
+The main reason behind it is that routers do not come with a repeater feature.
 If you have supported routers, you may use Tomato or DD-WRT firmware replacement.

 Use Old Routers As a Wireless Bridge

-You can convert your old routers into wireless bridge if you have other network devices or computers that should be connected to the network yet only have Ethernet port and are not close enough to the routers.
-When it comes to bridge mode, old routers would communicate with new router through airwaves.
-Any computer that’s connected to the Ethernet ports of old routers would be like they’re connected wirelessly with new routers.
+You can convert your old routers into wireless bridges if you have other network devices or computers that should be connected to the network yet only have an Ethernet port and are not close enough to the routers.
+Regarding bridge mode, old routers would communicate with new routers through airwaves.
+Any computer that’s connected to the Ethernet ports of old routers would be like they’re connected wirelessly to new routers.

 Turn Old Routers Into A Hotspot

-You can convert old router into another hotspot gateway if you have a business.
+You can convert an old router into another hotspot gateway if you have a business.
 Even if you can plug in the regular wireless router to provide wireless internet, you must implement hotspot features.
-The captive portal makes the users see the ads or disclaimer or make payments before getting an internet access.
+The captive portal lets users see the ads or disclaimers or make payments before getting internet access.